Please change your location to view this page.

 However, there may be some circumstances where the stoppage of work by an employee due to COVID-19 is for a reason for which the employer can’t reasonably be held responsible.
 For example, if employees can’t perform their duties due to a quarantine ban on them entering a client or customer’s workplace.

 The income-depriving consequences of a stand down is severe for employees and can expose the employer to liability for breach of contract and breach of the Fair Work Act.
+The JobKeeper scheme may also be an option for eligible organisations and employees.
 For this reason, stand downs should only take place in accordance with specific legal advice.

 Finally, even if the legal criteria for a stand down without pay are met, the employer should still ask: ‘should I do this and, if so, for how long?’